Max Frisch: Transience and death

-Death is an ongoing theme in Frisch's work, but during his early and high periods it remains in the background, overshadowed by identity issues and relationship problems.
-Only with his later works does Death become a core question.
+Death is an ongoing theme in Frisch's work, but during his early and heyday periods it remains in the background, overshadowed by identity issues and relationships problems.
+Only with his later works does death become a core question.
 Frisch's second published Diary (Tagebuch) launches the theme.
 A key sentence from the Diary 1966–1971 (published 1972), repeated several times, is a quotation from Montaigne: "So I dissolve; and I lose myself."
 The section focuses on the private and social problems of aging.
 Although political demands are incorporated, social aspects remain secondary to the central concentration on the self.
 The Diary's fragmentary and hastily structured informality sustains a melancholy underlying mood.
+"According to Swiss writer and literary critic Hugo Loetscher, the questionnaires are the intellectual and formal highlight of this diary: “Brilliant, precise and informative, our own person and therefore ourselves are circled using question marks".
+In eleven questionnaires Frisch asks seemingly innocuous questions on the topics of altruism, marriage, property, women, friendship, money, home, hope, humor, children and death.
+The answers reveal the complexity of the topics covered and confront the reader with contradictions.
+Frisch's aim is to show, through irony, how one should think correctly.

 The narrative Montauk (1975) also deals with old age.
 The autobiographically drawn protanonist's lack of much future throws the emphasis back onto working through the past and an urge to live for the present.
-In the drama-piece, Triptychon, Death is presented not necessarily directly, but as a way of referencing life metaphorically.
+In the drama-piece, Triptychon, death is presented not necessarily directly, but as a way of referencing life metaphorically.
 Death reflects the ossification of human community, and in this way becomes a device for shaping lives.
 The narrative Man in the Holocene presents the dying process of an old man as a return to nature.
 According to Cornelia Steffahn there is no single coherent image of death presented in Frisch's late works.
 Instead they describe the process of his own evolving engagement with the issue, and show the way his own attitudes developed as he himself grew older.
 Along the way he works through a range of philosophical influences including Montaigne, Kierkegaard, Lars Gustafsson and even Epicurus.